1961 Stern T100

 One odd note about the transistors here: the only two identifiable transistors on this example's chassis are a pair of Mullard OC72s, made in Great Britain — either these were replacement transistors or else Stern actually employed Mullard transistors in some or all of its T100 units.

-This Stern T100 and other vintage Stern radios, being available on eBay.de from sellers living in the former DDR, are much easier to find in the West than are vintage transistor radios from other former East Bloc and Soviet countries.
+This Stern T100 and other vintage Stern radios, being available on eBay.de from sellers living in the former DDR, are much easier to find in the West than are vintage transistor radios from other former East Bloc countries.